 At the end of Billionaire's Row is another one of my favorite places in the city, the Lyon Street stairs.
 These beautifully maintained stairs feature a gorgeous garden as well as one of the "Hearts of San Francisco."

 The local property owners take care of it and locals love to come here for their daily workouts.

 In addition to the beauty of the stairs, it offers another great place for gorgeous views of the SF Bay and the Palace of Fine Arts.

 From here, you have two options.

 Option #1: You can walk down the stairs, which will put you on the western side of the Marina District.
-One of my favorite, off the beaten path restaurants called Liverpool Lil's is just a couple of blocks away on Lyon Street.
+You can find more great places to eat or grab a drink on my Marina District page.

 Option #2: Walk a block down the Lyon Street Stairs and admire its beauty.
 Climb back up the stairs and make your way back to Fillmore Street for dinner and/or drinks.